crusn1k/rcov/README.md

 To use rcov, navigage to the root folder of rust project and run command - rcov

-You can pass the parameters to tarpaulin as input to rcov. e.g. rcov -v
+You can pass the parameters to tarpaulin as an input to rcov. e.g. rcov tarpaulin -v

+Default minimum test case coverage percentage is 80.
+This can be overriden using '-m' flag.